multiversx/mx-chain-proxy-go/rosetta/README.md

 ## Run offline

-In order to can run elrond-rosetta server in offline mode, run the command:
+In order to run elrond-rosetta server in offline mode, run the command:

 ```
 make run-offline